-For most, the best salsa is a homemade salsa (learn how to make it at home!), so it stands to reason that the best, jarred salsa should taste as close to homemade as possible.
+The best salsa is a homemade salsa (learn how to make restaurant-style salsa at home!), so it stands to reason that the best jarred salsa should taste as close to homemade as possible.
 That’s where Newman’s Own Medium Salsa comes in.
-Our testing panel immediately noticed that this salsa had an incredibly fresh flavor with a touch of heat at the finish.
-This salsa didn’t taste like it was from a jar at all.
-Combine that with its perfectly dippable consistency and excellent appearance—a vivid red with chunks of jalapeño, onion and tomato apparent throughout—and it was obvious why Newman’s Own was a winner.
+Our testing panel immediately noticed that this salsa has an incredibly fresh flavor with a touch of heat at the finish—it doesn’t taste like it’s from a jar at all!
+Combine that with its perfectly dippable consistency and excellent appearance—a vivid red with chunks of jalapeño, onion and tomato apparent throughout—and it’s obvious why Newman’s Own was a winner.

 Another top contender in this test was Que Vida!
-This salsa had a lot going for it, including the perfect consistency: loose enough for easy dipping and dunking, but thick enough that you never have to worry about waterlogging your tortillas.
-This salsa got big points for flavor.
-Many of the ingredients inside were roasted which gave this option a bit of a smoky flavor that paired well with the stellar tomato taste.
+This salsa has a lot going for it, including the perfect consistency: loose enough for easy dipping and dunking, but thick enough that you never have to worry about waterlogging your tortillas.
+This salsa also got big points for flavor.
+Many of the ingredients are roasted, which gives this salsa a bit of a smoky flavor that pairs well with the stellar tomato taste.

 For a medium salsa with just a bit more heat, Pace is a great option.
-This salsa had a nice subtle spice that the panel could taste from the very first dip.
-Appearance-wise, this salsa also received high marks for its authentic look; this one was chock-full of onion, pepper and tomato chunks for added flavor.
+This salsa has a nice, subtle spice that the panel could taste from the very first dip.
+Appearance-wise, this salsa also received high marks for its authentic look; this one is chock-full of onion, pepper and tomato chunks for added flavor.

 What to Make with a Jar of Salsa

-When it comes to salsa, most people’s first instinct is to pop open a jar, serve it with tortilla chips and call it a day.
-We fully support this snack, however, there are so many other fun and interesting ways to use salsa at home.
-Spoon some over your favorite breakfast burrito, stir it into your favorite Tex-Mex casserole or enjoy it with a tasty cornbread.
-Check out these inventive ways to use our favorite dip.
+We fully support popping open a jar of salsa, dumping it into a bowl and serving it with tortilla chips.
+But there are so many other interesting ways to use salsa in the kitchen.
+Spoon some over your breakfast burrito, stir it into your a favorite Tex-Mex casserole or enjoy it with cornbread.

-Of course, you can always use that jar of salsa in our fajita-style shrimp and grits.
-It gives the traditional southern dish just a bit of spice and a whole lot of personality!
+One of our favorite salsa-forward recipes is this five-star fajita-style shrimp and grits.
+The right salsa gives this traditional southern dish just a bit of spice and a whole lot of personality!